Controlling Recurrent Neural Networks by Conceptors: Theory and Demonstrations

 In a non-incremental batch training mode, $D$ would be computed by regularized linear regression to minimize the following squared error:

-where $K$ is the number of patterns and $L$ is the length of training samples (after subtracting an initial washout period).
-Trained in this way, the sum $W^\ast + D$ would be essentially identical (up to differences due to using another regularization scheme) to the weight $W$ matrix obtained in the original storing procedure.
+where $K$ is the number of patterns and $L$ is the length of the training sequence (subtracting an initial washout period of length $n_0$).
+Trained in this way, the sum $W^\ast + D$ would be essentially identical (up to differences due to using another regularization scheme) to the input internalization weights $W$ obtained in the original pattern storing procedure.
 In fact, the performance of loading a reservoir with patterns via an input simulation matrix $D$ as in (\ref{eqDMatUpdate}) is indistinguishable from what is obtained in the original procedure (not reported).

-The present objective is to find a way to compute $D$ incrementally, leading to a sequence $D^j$ ($j = 1,\ldots,K$) of input simulation matrices such that the following conditions are satisfied: